AbdulrazzakSwai/Cybersecurity-Scripts/README.md

 ## 🛠️ Currently Available Script

-### `naio.sh` – Nmap All-In-One Scanner
+### `naio.sh` – Nmap All-In-One Scanner (for VirtualBox locally-hosted target machines)

-A Bash script that automates a full Nmap workflow, designed to identify live hosts, filter out virtual machines (VirtualBox), enumerate open ports, detect operating systems, and run basic service detection — all in one go.
+A Bash script that automates a full Nmap workflow, designed to identify live hosts, filter for virtual machines by VirtualBox, enumerate open ports, detect operating systems, and run basic service detection — all in one go.

 #### 🔍 Features
 - Accepts IP, CIDR, or IP range as input